lukeJavan/AbstractFactory/README.md

 This pattern follows the Open/Closed principle and the Single Responsibility Principle.

-This small demo uses two different styles, Victorian Furniture and Modern Furniture as an example.
+This small demo uses two different styles, with two different items Victorian Furniture and Modern Furniture with both Chair and Table classes.